lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The Regular SCHC Fragment format is shown in {{Fig-NotLastFrag}}.
 Regular SCHC Fragments are generally used to carry tiles that are not the last one of a SCHC Packet.
-The DTag field and the W field are optional.
+The DTag field and the W field are OPTIONAL, their presence is specified by each mode and Profile.

 ~~~~